Category: Gaming

 argocd account update-password --account admin --current-password "${INITIAL_PASSWORD}" --new-password "${ARGOCD_PASSWORD}"

 That installs ArgoCD into it’s own namespace and sets up an IngressRoute using Traefik.
 The ConfigMap patch is necessary to avoid redirect loops (Traefik proxies https at the LoadBalancer anyway).
 Then it goes on and logs in the admin user and updates the password.
-I should make a point of going back and replacing the sleep calls with wait loops – some of the actions of the script depend on k8s objects that are being asynchronously created.

 Then added a couple more targets to the Makefile